 Step 2 — Build a Content Calendar and Repurposing Plan

-Start by treating the content calendar as a reusable machine, not a static spreadsheet.
+Begin by viewing the content calendar as a tool you can reuse, rather than just a static spreadsheet.
 A calendar combined with explicit repurposing rules turns every long-form asset into a steady stream of platform-ready posts.
 Begin with an audit that classifies assets by intent, format, and performance, then map those assets to predictable repurposing outputs and publishing cadence.

 Prerequisites